Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Embodied Meaning

-In the body, collaboration often feels like a shared rhythm.
+In the body, collaboration feels like a shared rhythm.

 Somatic Noticing

-• Where am I over-compensating rather than participating?
+• Where are you compensating rather than collaborating?

 Point of Remembrance